 These activity fees do not cover the cost of the annual program.
-Troop 4024 utilizes bottle collection and bottle drives as primary fundraisers that provide the majority of the funds required to operate the Troop.
+Troop 4024 utilizes bottle collection as the primary fundraiser to provide the majority of the funds required to operate the Troop.
 As the primary source of income, we require that each family actively participate in the bottle collection process.